RMHogervorst/methodologicalterroristnames/README.md

 An extensive list of namecalling for meta-researchers.
 This is an attempt to collect all the names people have been called for pointing out mistakes in other peoples work.
-If you'd like to add a name, click on the pencil icon, edit the file and click submit (make a pull request).
+If you'd like to add a name, click on [this link](https://github.com/RMHogervorst/methodologicalterroristnames/edit/master/README.md) or the pencil icon, edit the file and click submit (make a pull request).

 Licence: CC0 see licence file (open, non copyright, do what you like, public domain)